run2bizdocs/docs-1/en/docs/citsmart-esp-8/4-platform-administration/questionnaires/ticket-template.md

 3. The type of template selected will define the fields to completion:

--   **JSP: **this functionality allows to customize the services screen with reference mainly to the management of purchases and travel.
+-   **JSP**: this functionality allows to customize the services screen with reference mainly to the management of purchases and travel.
 Within the JSP type there are sub-types previously registered.
 The utility of this type of template is only observed in versions previous to 7.2.3.9.
 This template class should be handled by an analyst who has knowledge of JAVA programming;

--   **Questionnaire: **even if the "Enable edit questionnaire" option is disabled, this edition will be possible when the ticket registration occurs.
+-   **Questionnaire**: even if the "Enable edit questionnaire" option is disabled, this edition will be possible when the ticket registration occurs.
     There are two approval functions that can be configured in the service request template or flow maintenance screen.
 As a rule, for the system, only